Joint replacement surgery helps a Bowie mom return to an active life

 After suffering with knee pain for several years, Rita Heywood, 55, of Bowie, reached her tipping point.
 “Medication wasn’t working anymore.
 I knew surgery was the next step,” Heywood says.

-Taking the recommendation of a friend, Heywood went to see Christopher Magee, MD, orthopedic surgeon at the Joint Replacement Center at Washington Adventist Hospital.
+Taking the recommendation of a friend, Heywood went to see Christopher Magee, MD, orthopedic surgeon at the Joint Replacement Center at Adventist HealthCare Washington Adventist Hospital.

 “When I met Rita, it was clear conservative measures were no longer managing her intense knee pain,” Dr. Magee says.
 “She’s still young with two teenage kids to look after.
 Total knee replacement surgery was the best option to improve her quality of life and provide long-term relief.”

-The Joint Replacement Center at Washington Adventist Hospital and the Joint Center at Shady Grove Adventist Hospital, both part of the Gaithersburg-based Adventist HealthCare system, offer comprehensive approaches to joint care including a pre-surgery class where patients, like Heywood, meet with an orthopedic clinical nurse specialist to discuss what to expect before, during and after surgery.
+The Joint Replacement Center at Washington Adventist Hospital and the Joint Center at Adventist HealthCare Shady Grove Medical Center, both part of the Gaithersburg-based Adventist HealthCare system, offer comprehensive approaches to joint care including a pre-surgery class where patients, like Heywood, meet with an orthopedic clinical nurse specialist to discuss what to expect before, during and after surgery.

 “The pre-surgery class was incredible,” Heywood says.
 “All my questions were answered, and I started doing exercises that later helped during rehabilitation.”